Lacrimal Disorders | Dry Eye Treatment | Frantz EyeCare

 Conjunctivitis is an inflammation of the lining of the eye.
 It can be caused by bacteria (as in “pink eye”), viruses, chemicals, allergies, and more.
 It is sometimes difficult to tell exactly which is the real cause.

 Bacterial conjunctivitis is characterized by swelling of the lid, a yellowish discharge, sometimes a scratchy feeling in the eye, and itching and mattering of the lids, especially in the mornings upon awakening.
 The conjunctiva is red and sometimes thickened.
 Often both eyes are involved.
-The bacteria most commonly at fault are the staphylococcus, the streptococcus, and H. influenza.
+The bacteria most commonly at fault are staphylococcus, streptococcus, and H. influenza.
 This disease is very contagious, and sometimes entire families are infected.
-Laboratory cultures are not typically used to make the diagnosis since this is expensive and time consuming.
+Laboratory cultures are not typically used to make the diagnosis since this is expensive and time-consuming.
 Most infections are over by the time the results of the lab tests come back.

 Treatment is curative.
-Usually antibiotic drops and compresses ease the discomfort and clear up the infection in just a few days.
+Usually, antibiotic drops and compresses ease the discomfort and clear up the infection in just a few days.
 Occasionally, the infection does not respond well to the drops.
 In those rare cases, a second visit to the office should be made and other measures undertaken.
 In severe infections, oral antibiotics are necessary.
 Covering the eye is not a good idea because that incubates the germs.
 If left untreated, conjunctivitis can create serious complications, such as infections in the cornea, lids, and tear ducts.

 Chalazion